franck-paul/_template_/README.md

 make_uninstall
 ```

-The `_template_` plugin and others should be placed in a main folder where the above script will be placed to.
+The `_template_` plugin and others should be in a main folder where the above script will be copy in.

 Do `chmod +x do_src.sh` to allow execution